 If it seems confusing, then the following example will be helpful-

-Parent 1 and Parent, combined income after adjustment is $6000 where Parent 1 earns $2500 and Parent 2 earns $3500 here Parent 2 spends more time with the child and has the custody of the child.
+Parent 1 and Parent, combined income after adjustment is $6000 where Parent 1 earns $2500 and Parent 2 earns $3500 here Parent 2 spends more time with the child and has custody of the child.

 Parent 2 divides his net income with the total income after adjustments i.e. $6000/$3500 and the result is 0.583 where the percentage share of parent 2 is 58% of the total net income of both the parents considering the PA child support guidelines.